Dumpppling/learngit/readme.txt

 nice to meet you
 hello
 how are you
-Creating a new branch is quick.
+Creating a new branch is quick&simple